Gaute945/codeCrack/README.md

 ##### How to use
 1. pip install requirements.txt
-2. Set cordinat 1 to where your input field and cordinat 2 to where your enter button is
+2. In codeCrack.py set cordinat 1 to where your input field and cordinat 2 to where your enter button is
 3. Launch codeCrack.py

 ##### Generate codes to crack